nycksw/pub/htb-clicker-20241004.md

 ---
 tags:
-  - hack
   - linux
 ---
 # HTB: [Clicker](https://app.hackthebox.com/machines/Clicker)

 > [!tip]- Summary with Spoilers
 > - This machine exposed an unauthenticated NFS share containing a ZIP file with the website’s source code.
 > - Using the source code, I found an SQL injection vulnerability to elevate my role to `Admin` and gain RCE via a webshell.
 > - I escalated privileges by abusing a `setuid` binary to access `jack`’s SSH key, then exploited a `sudo` misconfiguration with `PERL5OPT` to gain `root` access.

 ## Services